Working for the council

 - Equality of opportunity in your development

-The Council adopts a wide range of approaches to enabling the development of its employees.
+We adopt a wide range of approaches to enabling the development of its employees.
 A programme of short skills courses is available for all employees to access together with an e-learning portal with packages on a range of topic areas.
-The council supports secondment opportunities where these can be made available and also offers an in-house coaching programme.
-The Council encourages all staff to seek imaginative ways of developing themselves and networking both internally and externally to share knowledge.
+We support secondment opportunities where these can be made available and also offers an in-house coaching programme.
+We encourages all staff to seek imaginative ways of developing themselves and networking both internally and externally to share knowledge.